 Greyfriars - The house that Thomas built

-Thomas had risked his new house to help boost morale and confidence in the economy he depended upon and had won.
-Its status as fashionable and grand residence was secured for posterity.
-But fortunes wheel is ever turning and the imposing house on Frerenstrete would know war in its time.
+The house called Greyfriars had proven a survivor from its conception.
+Its status as a fashionable and grand residence was secured for a long time to come.
+But fortunes wheel is ever turning and the imposing house on Frerenstrete would know the true face of war in its time.